markjnkim/es_mod/02-css/content/lesson-4-queries.md

 > DEEP DIVE: To learn more, [check out the MDN docs for the order property and see how it can be used.](https://developer.mozilla.org/en-US/docs/Web/CSS/order)

 The page is now not only responsive, but it is completely mobile-friendly!
 We've completed what the team at Run Buddy asked us to complete for this feature, so let's cross this issue off our list and merge our working branch's finished code into `develop`!

+Don't forget to add, commit, and push your code up to the `feature/mediaqueries` branch on GitHub as well.
+It's always good to have backups!

 ## Reflection